 Bheemsena and Duryodhana were the disciples of Balarama.
 Balarama taught the skill of mace fight to both Bheemsena and Duryodhana.
 During the Kurukshetra war between the Kauravas and the Pandavas, although he favored Duryodhana, he decided to remain neutral and aid none of the sides.
 However, he was ravaged once to kill Bheema when Bheemsena struck Duryodhana below the naval.
 Lord Krishna saved Bheemsena from Balarama’s wrath.

-Balarama is said to take part in the battle that caused the destruction of the Yadu dynasty, after which he sat down in a meditative state.
+Balarama is said to take part in the battle that destroyed the Yadu dynasty, after which he sat down in a meditative state.
 Then a white snake left Balarama’s mouth and took him towards the river.
 This also references his identity as the Ananta-Sesha.
 The place where he meditated and departed from this world is situated about 1 km far from the Somnath temple in Gujarat.

-Balarama is signified as the `God of Agriculture and Strength’.
+Balarama is signified as the `God of Agriculture and Strength.’
 He is also the harbinger of knowledge of agricultural tools and prosperity.
 Of the three transcendental elements: sat, cit, and ananda, Brahma represents sat, which means eternity and truth.
 Hence, he is worshiped as a supreme teacher.
 He is also the source of knowledge for agriculturists.
 On one occasion, he dug a water channel to bring the Yamuna river to Vrindavan for irrigation.
-Balarama’s importance also extends as far as the Jain religion, where he is mentioned alongside his brother in numerous texts.
+Balarama’s importance also extends to the Jain religion, where he is mentioned alongside his brother in numerous texts.

 There are numerous temples in which Lord Balarama is worshiped.
 They are mentioned below.